Your cart is currently empty!

 Lucie Leroux designs objects for the home with pure lines and graphic motifs inspired by nature and geometry.

-His approach is part of an ongoing quest for the right form, until the form imposes itself through the emotion it arouses.
+Her approach is part of an ongoing quest for the right form, until the form imposes itself through the emotion it arouses.

 02